mikmog/telemetry-stash/README.md

 # Telemetry Stash

 _The_ repository for **Telemetry Stash**'s systems.
-It a monorepository, and includes code written in C#/Dotnet hosted in Azure
+It is a monorepository that includes code written in C#/Dotnet hosted in Azure.

 ## Getting started